 So what exactly does all this mean?
 In simple terms clinicians will have support in recognising and addressing psychological difficulties in the patients they see.
 Young people can speak up for themselves with backing of the NICE initiatives, and family and carers will also have the resources available to seek support on their children’s behalf if they notice any worrying signs.
 This will hopefully lead to the appropriate help being introduced sooner and give ED-DMT1 and/or diiabulimia less chance of digging in its ugly claws.
 It should mean fewer ambulances called, fewer hospitalisations and fewer deaths.

-DWED can facilitate on your behalf if you feel you need help with the advocacy process.
-We are providing this by way of a specialised fact-sheet outlining the NICE recommendations which can be used in communication with your own or your child’s diabetes clinic, GP or nurse.
-This will contain all relevant information concerning what clinicians should be providing in the way of treatment of mental difficulties.
-It will outline what the NICE quality standards suggests and encourage health care professionals to address psychological concerns that they may be overlooking.
-It will also include relevant quotes from the Quality Standards publication to support any eating disorder specific recommendations.
+DWED can facilitate on your behalf if you feel you need help with the advocacy process and you are a subscriber for our preium services.
+We can provide you with a downloadable fact-sheet which outlines the NICE recommendations and can be used in communication with your own or your child’s diabetes clinic, GP or nurse.
+This contains all relevant information concerning what clinicians should be providing in the way of treatment of mental difficulties.
+It will also outline what the NICE quality standards suggests and encourage health care professionals to address psychological concerns that they may be overlooking.
+We will support with relevant quotes from the Quality Standards publication to highlight any eating disorder specific recommendations.
 Additionally the document includes a detailed breakdown of the updated NICE Guidelines and Quality Standards for adults.
 By signing up for membership you will also be given access to monthly premium content.